 Third, Democrats need to remember that although the Vietnam War ended 35 years ago, the weak-on-defense monkey is still on their backs.
 And, fairly or not, talk of closing Guantanamo and reading terrorist suspects their Miranda rights introduces a whole new generation of voters to security concerns.

 Twenty years ago, the late Sen. Howell Heflin, D-Ala., accused his earnest challenger, Bill Cabaniss, a businessman from the wealthy Birmingham suburb of Mountain Brook, of being "one of them silk-stocking boys.
 A part of the Grey Poupon crowd.
 He's a Mercedes-driving, polo-playing, Jacuzzi-soaking, Gucci-wearing, Perrier-sipping, debutante-dancing, ritzy-rich Republican."
 Heflin went on to crush Cabaniss like an overripe chardonnay grape, 61 percent to 39 percent.
 Since then, deliberately or not, Democrats have shed their working-class image.
 They are increasingly viewed as an elitist, noblesse oblige party that is out of touch with working people -- and people who wish they were working.
 As Heflin could have told fellow Democrats, there aren't enough hoity-toity voters to keep them in power long.

-This article appears in the Feb.
-6, 2010, edition of National Journal.
+This article appears in the February 6, 2010 edition of National Journal Magazine.